garygr2002/Rebalance/README.md

 The mortgage-backed bond weight begins in column 193, and may be 6 characters long.
 Its content is a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to mortgage-backed bonds only.
 If this field, and that for other weights in the same rebalance level sum to 100, then the specified weight is actually a percent assigned to mortgage-backed bonds.
 The mortgage-backed bond weight is a <b>Level 2</b> weight category under bond investments.

+### Weight Municipal

+The municipal bond weight begins in column 200, and may be 6 characters long.
+Its content is a non-negative number, possibly with a decimal point.
+Although conveniently specified as a percent, the value is actually a weight assigned to municipal bonds only.
+If this field, and that for other weights in the same rebalance level sum to 100, then the specified weight is actually a percent assigned to municipal bonds.
+The municipal bond weight is a <b>Level 2</b> weight category under bond investments.

 ### Weight Bond Short

-The short-term bond weight begins in column 200, and may be 6 characters long.
+The short-term bond weight begins in column 207, and may be 6 characters long.
 Its content is a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to short-term bonds only.
 If this field, and that for other weights in the same rebalance level sum to 100, then the specified weight is actually a percent assigned to short-term bonds.
 The short-term bond weight is a <b>Level 2</b> weight category under bond investments.

 ### Weight Bond Uncategorized

-The uncategorized bond weight begins in column 207, and may be 6 characters long.
+The uncategorized bond weight begins in column 214, and may be 6 characters long.
 Its content is a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to uncategorized (mixed type) bonds.
 If this field, and that for other weights in the same rebalance level sum to 100, then the specified weight is actually a percent assigned to uncategorized bonds.
 The uncategorized bond weight is a <b>Level 2</b> weight category under bond investments.

 ### Detailed Weight Cash

-The cash weight begins in column 214, and may be 6 characters long.
+The cash weight begins in column 221, and may be 6 characters long.
 Its content is a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to cash.
 If this field, and that for other weights in the same rebalance level sum to 100, then the specified weight is actually a percent assigned to cash.
 The cash weight is a <b>Level 1</b> weight category.

 ### Weight Cash Government

-The government cash weight begins in column 221, and may be 6 characters long.
+The government cash weight begins in column 228, and may be 6 characters long.
 Its content is a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to government-issued cash only.
 If this field, and that for other weights in the same rebalance level sum to 100, then the specified weight is actually a percent assigned to government cash.
 The government cash weight is a <b>Level 2</b> weight category under cash investments.

 ### Weight Cash Uncategorized

-The uncategorized cash weight begins in column 228, and may be 6 characters long.
+The uncategorized cash weight begins in column 235, and may be 6 characters long.
 Its content is a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to uncategorized (mixed type) cash.
 If this field, and that for other weights in the same rebalance level sum to 100, then the specified weight is actually a percent assigned to uncategorized cash.
 The uncategorized cash weight is a <b>Level 2</b> weight category under cash investments.

 ### Detailed Weight Real-Estate

-The real estate weight begins in column 235, and may be 6 characters long.
+The real estate weight begins in column 242, and may be 6 characters long.
 Its content is a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to real estate.
 If this field, and that for other weights in the same rebalance level sum to 100, then the specified weight is actually a percent assigned to real estate.
 The real estate weight is a <b>Level 1</b> weight category.

 ## Distinguished File